fdemirciler/AI-invoice-processing/README.md

 Bottom line: no processed data is kept on the server once you end your session or hit refresh/clear, and old sessions are automatically purged after a short retention window.

+## Reliability & performance

+- Async LLM calls: The backend uses `httpx` with timeouts and retries so slow AI calls don’t block other requests.
+- Server-side sorting: Firestore now handles filtering and ordering for “done” jobs using a composite index (`sessionId`, `status`, `createdAt DESC`), which scales better than sorting in code.
+- Resilient workers: A stale‑lock takeover lets a healthy worker reclaim jobs stuck in `processing` if another worker crashes.
+We also send light “heartbeats” during long stages so you can observe progress.

 ## Local Development

 1) Create and activate a virtual environment